nextflow-io/nextflow/docs/process.md

 ### Conditional scripts

-So far, the `script` block has just been a string, but in reality, the `script` block is like a function that returns a string.
-This means that you can write arbitrary code to determine the script, as long as the final statement is a string (remember that the `return` keyword is optional).
+The `script` block is like a function that returns a string.
+This means that you can write arbitrary code to determine the script, as long as the final statement is a string.

-For example, you can use if-else statements to produce a different script based on the task inputs.
-The only difference here is that you must explicitly declare the `script` guard, whereas before it was not required.
-Here is an example:
+If-else statements based on task inputs can be used to produce a different script.
+For example:

 ```groovy
 mode = 'tcoffee'